coreyshirk/resources/ethereum-notes.md

 | Can return data                    | Takes time to execute         |
 | Runs instantly                     | Returns the transaction hash  |
 | Free to do.                        | Costs gas(ETH)!               |

+Anytime that a transaction is submitted to the network it takes time to process.
+(15-30 seconds to execute) When sending a transaction to a function it returns the transaction hash (identifies the transaction that occurs).
+Sending a transaction to a function cost gas.